-- (A) In cases where one or more charges of professional misconduct have been proved, the respondent may file an appeal with a Disciplinary Board within fourteen days of notification of the decision of the Disciplinary Panel. - (B) In cases where the Disciplinary Panel has decided that a charge has not been proved, the Registrar may file an appeal with the Disciplinary Board within fourteen days of notification of the decision to the respondent. - (C) The Disciplinary Board shall consist of: - (i) three Judges to be appointed by the President of the Tribunal; - (ii) two members of the Association of Counsel, to be appointed for a two year period, and in accordance with the Association's statute.
-No member of the Disciplinary Panel shall be a member of the Disciplinary Board at the same time. - (D) No Judge who sat as a member of the Chamber before which the respondent appeared shall be eligible to sit as a member of the Disciplinary Board on the hearing or determination of any charge against the respondent for professional misconduct. - (E) The members of the Disciplinary Board shall, at its first meeting, select a chairperson from amongst their number. - (F) Except as otherwise provided by this Code, the Disciplinary Board may determine its own procedure for the filing of briefs and presentation of argument.
-During its review, however, the Disciplinary Board shall not receive or consider any evidence that was not presented to the Disciplinary Panel, unless it considers that the interests of justice so require. - (G) Any respondent who, without reasonable justification or excuse, refuses or fails to comply with any order or requirement of the Disciplinary Board under this Article may be fined by the Board with a penalty of up to 10.000 € - (H) The Disciplinary Board may confirm, reverse or modify the decision on appeal. - (I) In any case in which the respondent has given notice of appeal to the Disciplinary Board, the actions set out in Article 47 paragraph (G) shall be deferred until the appeal has been disposed of by the Disciplinary Board with or without a hearing.
+- (A) In cases where one or more charges of professional misconduct have been proved, the respondent may file an appeal with the Disciplinary Board within fourteen days of notification of the decision of the Disciplinary Panel. - (B) In cases where the Disciplinary Panel has decided that a charge has not been proved, the Registrar may file an appeal with the Disciplinary Board within fourteen days of notification of the decision to the respondent. - (C) The Disciplinary Board may hear appeals filed by the respondent or the Registrar after the fourteen day deadline if the matter is of general importance for the Tribunal or in the interests of justice in a pending case. - (D) The Disciplinary Board shall consist of: - (i) three Judges to be appointed by the President of the Tribunal; - (ii) two members of the Association of Counsel, to be appointed for a two year period, and in accordance with the Association's statute.
+No member of the Disciplinary Panel shall be a member of the Disciplinary Board at the same time. - (E) No Judge who sat as a member of the Chamber before which the respondent appeared shall be eligible to sit as a member of the Disciplinary Board on the hearing or determination of any charge against the respondent for professional misconduct. - (F) The members of the Disciplinary Board shall, at its first meeting, select a chairperson from amongst their number. - (G) Except as otherwise provided by this Code, the Disciplinary Board may determine its own procedure for the filing of briefs and presentation of argument.
+During its review, however, the Disciplinary Board shall not receive or consider any evidence that was not presented to the Disciplinary Panel, unless it considers that the interests of justice so require.

+- (H) The Disciplinary Board may dismiss an appeal if it is vexatious, misconceived, frivolous, lacking in substance or out of time. - (I) Any respondent who, without reasonable justification or excuse, refuses or fails to comply with any order or requirement of the Disciplinary Board under this Article may be fined by the Board with a penalty of up to 10,000 € - (J) The Disciplinary Board may confirm, reverse or modify the decision on appeal. - (K) In any case in which the respondent has given notice of appeal to the Disciplinary Board, the actions set out in Article 47 paragraph (G) shall be deferred until the appeal has been disposed of by the Disciplinary Board with or without a hearing.
 The Board may at any time after it was seized order a measure in accordance with Article 45 (A).
-Article 45 (B) does not apply. - (J) The decision of the Disciplinary Board is final, and shall in particular not be subject to any remedy before the President or a Chamber of the Tribunal.
+Article 45 (B) does not apply. - (L) The decision of the Disciplinary Board is final, and shall in particular not be subject to any remedy before the President or a Chamber of the Tribunal.